caissemanagerglobal/cm_mobile/Readme.md

 - Implement responsive design for different device sizes.

 ### Submission Guidelines:
-- Provide a GitHub repository link with the React Native project.
+- Provide a GitHub repository link.
 - Include README with setup and run instructions.
 - Ensure the JSON server is deployable with the provided dataset.